 - head and shoulders picture

 These simple words in your input let the clever AI tool know that you want a picture of your subject looking straight at the viewer.

-The acronym “KISS” (or keep it simple, stupid) is a good rule of thumb for writing AI prompts.
-A common newbie problem when using Midjourney is to overstuff their input text.
+The acronym “KISS” (or keep it simple, sweetheart) is a good rule of thumb for writing AI prompts.
+A common newbie problem when using MidJourney is to overstuff their input text.
 If you give any AI tool too many conflicting ideas to consider during generation, it gets overloaded.

 To avoid causing confusion during the process of generating a new visualization, stick with terse, clear descriptions of what you want, e.g.:

 - dolly parton :: portrait :: close up :: paper doll :: circa 1982

 Brevity and directness are good.
 However, it also helps to be specific.

 The official quick start guide includes more helpful tips.